 - You can terminate an instance, which makes the instance go away forever.
 The only thing left behind is any disk drive that was attached to the instance.
 Terminating your instance will hopefully not be necessary until the very end of the course; however, you can keep it as an option if your instance gets corrupted.
 If you terminate your instance, then you will have to create a new one using the steps in the previous section of the lesson for the Launch Instance wizard.

-If you fail to stop your instances after you have finished working, you will quickly use up the Amazon education credits that you have been allotted for this course.
-You are responsible for covering the cost overrun with your own money.
+If you fail to stop your instances after you have finished working, you will quickly use up the Amazon Free-Tier credits and start seeing charges to your credit card.